nasa/ow_simulator/ow_dynamic_terrain/README.md

     weight: 1}"
 ```

 Current supported terrain operations are: _raise, lower_.
-Operations are case-
-sensitive.
-The following table shows the effect of varying the inner and outer radisu per operation type:
+Operations are case-sensitive.
+The following table shows the effect of varying the inner and outer radii per operation type:

 Original|Lower|Raise
 :------:|:---:|:---: